The 5 Things That Are Causing Employees To Burn Out

 Compensation

-Zappos's well-publicized "holacracy" management approach flattens the traditional hierarchy and gives employees more freedom to direct their own career paths.
-The rollout caused confusion—it can be tough not having a boss watching over your shoulder.
-Zappos offered a buyout to those who didn't agree with the structure, and a reported 30% of employees took the deal.
+Zappos’s well-publicized “holacracy” management approach flattens the traditional hierarchy and gives employees more freedom to direct their own career paths.
+The rollout caused confusion–it can be tough not having a boss watching over your shoulder.
+Zappos offered a buyout to those who didn’t agree with the structure, and a reported 18% of employees took the deal, bringing Zappos’ turnover that year to 30%.

 Then the company was left with a new challenge: When people have no titles but similar job roles with varying responsibilities, what’s fair compensation?
 In 2016, the company worked with an outside consultant to review worker pay levels to ensure employees are compensated competitively, says Bhawna Provenzano, Zappos’s head of benefits.
 She says the Las Vegas-based company also shared findings with employees to help them understand how their compensation compared to market data.